hermish/hkn-workshops/CS/todos-web-app/README.md

 # Making a Simple "Todos" Web App using Elm

 Welcome!
-This lab is recommended for those who have a little programming experience, though if you do not have any, do this lab anyway and just be sure to ask plenty of questions!
-This Lab will teach you how to make a simple "Todos" web application (similar to Apple Notes or Google Keep) using a programming language called *Elm*.
+This lab will teach you how to make a simple "Todos" web application (similar to Apple Notes or Google Keep) using a programming language called *Elm*.
+It make get tough at times, so be sure to ask for help!
 Along the way, you'll learn a lot about programming, programming paradigms, (web) application design and development, and by the end you'll have a working prototype.
 These lessons will help you along in your EECS career!

 > Wait, what is a web app?

 A **web app** is just a computer application which users access through the web.
 For example: Gmail, Amazon, or Instagram.
 With web apps the user-interface (the web app's buttons and search bars) and client-side logic (the web app's behavior) is run on the user's browser.
-It is this, user-interface and client-side logic that we will be constructing today!
+It is this user-interface and client-side logic, that we will be constructing today!

 > Okay, what is Elm?

 [Elm](https://elm-lang.org/) is a programming language like Python or Java, except it compiles to (or "turns into and runs as") JavaScript, so it can be run in the browser!

-Elm is specifically designed to make user-interface centric applications, as such, using it in this lab will teach you many useful techniques programmers leverage when making large and complex software.
+Elm is specifically designed for building user-interface centric applications, as such, using it in this lab will teach you many useful techniques programmers leverage when making large and complex software.
 Elm boasts excellent performance ([significantly better](https://elm-lang.org/blog/blazing-fast-html-round-two) than React) and perfect reliability (promising zero runtime errors).
 If those details don't mean anything to you, that's fine... just keep moving!

-## Introduction to Elm
+## Programming in Elm

 Now, for your information, Elm is a functional statically typed language.
-That means it is a bit different than other languages you may be familiar with.
+That just means it is a bit different (better?) than other languages you may be familiar with.
 Never fear, just follow along!
-And, feel free to refer back to here if you need to while you are coding!
+And, feel free to refer back to the followin section if you need to while you are coding!

-> Note: Many examples below are taken from [here](https://guide.elm-lang.org/core_language.html)
+> Note: Many examples below are taken from [here](https://guide.elm-lang.org/core_language.html).

 ### Comments